-If there’s one thing that you can’t plan for on a trip to London it’s the weather.
-Actually, that’s not entirely true, you can pretty much guarantee that the weather will be entirely unpredictable!
+If there’s one thing that you can’t plan for when organising a trip to London it’s the weather

 Disclosure: This post may contain affiliate links.
 I have been or could be if you click on a link in this post compensated via a cash payment, gift or something else of value for writing this post.
 See our full disclosure policy for more details.